 Mollies (Poecilia sphenops)

-Another livebearer makes the list!
+Another livebearer makes the list today.
 Not surprising, as most species are peaceful, hardy and popular additions to the aquarium.
 Molly fish (Poecilia sphenops) are no exception.
 They have been selectively bred into different colors and body shapes, meaning you can have plenty of variation within a single school.
 There’s the classic black molly, but you’ll also find white, dalmatian, orange and “sunburst” (with a dash of orange) mollies in your local aquarium store.

 Mollies combine well with pretty much any fish that thrives equally in harder and more basic water, including the other livebearers on this list.
 Do keep in mind that they’re a little larger than guppies and platies (reaching a maximum size of around 4.5”), which means you’ll need to house them in a long aquarium of at least 30 gallons in order to provide them with the swimming space they need.